isomerpages/moe-manjusrisec/_passionate-learners/Learning for Life Programme.md

 **2\.
 Arts/ Photography Enrichment**

-The Arts/Photography enrichment develops students' artistic sense in capturing aspects of their life.
-It also exposes students to basic photography principles and develops creativity in fundamental photography.
+<p style="text-align: justify;">The Arts/Photography enrichment develops students' artistic sense in capturing aspects of their life.
+It also exposes students to basic photography principles and develops creativity in fundamental photography.</p>

 |   |   |   |